somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * How to assign or measure temperature, enthalpy or entropy of theories?
 Every theory has its structure which is very much like a physical object.
 For assigning a scale, all we need is a way to compare the two.
 This can be done.
 In fact a theory may correspond to a phase rather than a fixed state.
 States of a theory may change temperature with time as the theory develops but only when there is a phase transformation, do we see a completely new theory (language).
 Set a standard reference and then start "measuring temperatures" with respect to this standard.
 For example theory of Lie algebras (differential) is at a lower temperature than the theory of Lie groups (integral).
 In physics, triple point of classical mech, quantum mech and general relativity in the phase diagram where h (planck's constant) and c (speed of light) are the two parameters corresponding to temperature and pressure, can be taken as a standard.
 This is just the theory of how phases transform.
 One must go to statistical mechanics to get a microscopic theory.
 Theory of quantum phase transitions may also be analogous to something.

-* Integrated forms of atoms of a Language:
+* Atoms of a Language: Integrated forms of the concept of atoms exist in all Languages.

 * Given a theory, can we find its integral?
 Apply ODE type techniques.
 Treating the given theory as a vector field, is it continuous, Lipschitz?
 Then Picard iteration proof will give the existence and uniqueness of the integral theory.